kcarnold/cs344/content/home/syllabus.md

 -   *Quiz*: a short check-in of what you've learned

--   *Discussion*: participate in a class-wide discussion forum; summarize your perspective in a portfolio piece.
+-   *Discussion*: participate in a class-wide discussion forum (some components in person, others on Piazza); summarize your perspective in a portfolio piece.
 Most discussions will be case studies on specific technologies, focusing on:

     -   How does it work?
     -   What impact does it have?